Episcopal Diocese of San Diego

 The Episcopal Diocese of San Diego is the diocese of the Episcopal Church in the United States of America with jurisdiction over San Diego County, Imperial County and part of Riverside County in California plus all of Yuma County in Arizona.
 It is in Province 8 and encompasses some 44 congregations.
 It was created in 1973 by splitting off from the Episcopal Diocese of Los Angeles.
 Its cathedral, St. Paul's Cathedral, is in San Diego.
 The diocesan offices are located in Ocean Beach at 2083 Sunset Cliffs Blvd., San Diego, CA 92107.

+In 2024, the diocese reported average Sunday attendance (ASA) of 3,746 persons.
+No membership statistics were reported in 2024 parochial reports.

 List of bishops

 The bishops of San Diego have been: